bchisholm08/pupilGraphics/README.md

 # pupilGraphics
-Repository for a 3-D representation of pupillometry data over time
+Repository for a 3-D representation of pupillometry data.